 Anyway, I don’t really know why other people do it.
 But I know my reason.
 Better to talk about something I know rather than guessing about other things.

 Well, money of course is on top of the list.
 It is now clear that even though I could earn my life comfortably as I climb the corporate ladder, I am not sure I will be able to make as much as I would like as fast as I would like in the corporate world.
 Not that I think that money is everything, but it simplifies your life for sure.
-I am not dreaming of private jets or islands or lavish parties; just the freedom of not thinking about money would summarize it quite well.
+I am not dreaming of private jets or islands or lavish parties—just the freedom of not thinking about money would summarize it quite well.
 (I might post another article in the future about my approach to money and how much is enough, that’s a huge subject on its own).
-I am not dreaming of a multi-million or billion dollar idea that will revolutionize the world, and creating a successful business with comfortable turnover and margins is quite challenging itself.
+I am not dreaming of a multi-million dollar idea that will revolutionize the world, and creating a successful business with comfortable turnover and margins is quite challenging itself.
 We will see about revolutionizing the world after that.

-I will probably have to compromise with my clients over some subjects but the ability to say, “that is wrong and I won’t do it” will be completely my decision to make.
-That seems to be risky but I think that if I manage to survive for some time, it can even be a reputation builder.
+I will probably have to compromise with my clients over some subjects, but the ability to say, “that is wrong and I won’t do it” will be completely my decision to make.
+That seems to be risky, but I think that if I manage to survive for some time, it can even be a reputation builder.

-I might have to eat my words and get back to the corporate world but at least I would have tried.
+I might have to eat my words and get back to the corporate world, but at least I will have tried.
 After saying all that, I must also admit that I have a “thing” for corporate world as well: for all its difficulties and games, the corporate world also has its advantages: at least for the roles I occupied which involved lots of cross departmental activity.
 There is something exhilarating about putting together competing interests, agendas, and egos around a project, battling through legal and compliance departments and making it a reality.
 I think if I succeed, I will miss that; if not, well, I’ll have to find ways to be more convincing.